JahBrowne/JahBrowne/README.md

 - My interest in programming grew from watching game development documentaries and videos.
 I was stupefied by the complexity and creativity needed to develop a game.

--  I’m currently trying to increase my skills in Java, C++ and C#.
+-  I’m currently trying to increase my skills in C++ and C#.

 <!---